lodgify/lodgify-ui/docs/CONTRIBUTING.md

 ### Deployment

-When a commit is merged into production branch, Travis does the following tasks
+When a commit is merged into master branch, Travis does the following tasks

 - Builds a fresh React Styleguidist styleguide
 - Pushes the build files to [gh-pages branch](https://github.com/lodgify/lodgify-ui/tree/gh-pages)